Skip to content

 rConfig - Configuration Changes

-5 mins V7 Pro
+5 mins V8 Pro

-New in V7 is the ability to track configuration changes on your devices.
+rConfig has the ability to track configuration changes on your devices.
 This is a powerful feature that allows you to see what has changed on your devices over time.
 This is useful for auditing, and troubleshooting purposes.
 This guide will take you through how it works, and the options available to you.
 Please note, this feature will change as we develop it further.
 Please review this guide regularly for updates, as well as the release notes for changes.

 The configuration changes feature is a powerful tool that allows you to track changes on your devices.
 It is a simple process to get started.
 It is enabled by default for all commands.

 When a command is run, the output is stored on disk, and a reference to it is stored in the database.
 This is the baseline and a version ID of 1 will be applied to the config.
 When the command is run again, the output is stored on disk, and a reference to it is stored in the database.
 This is the new output, and the version ID will increment by 1.
 The new output is compared to the baseline, and the differences are stored in the database.
-This is the change, that is recorded.
+This is the change that is recorded.
 The change is then displayed in the UI.
 If there are no changes, the new file is downloaded and stored on disk, but no change is recorded in the database, and the version ID stays the same.